MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 The following are the requirements for device-based licensing for Microsoft 365 Apps for enterprise:

 - Version 1907 or later of Microsoft 365 Apps for enterprise.
-- A supported version of Windows 10 Semi-Annual Channel or Windows 10 Enterprise LTSC 2019.
+- A supported version of Windows 11, Windows 10 Semi-Annual Channel, or Windows 10 Enterprise LTSC 2019.
-- The Windows 10 device must be [Azure Active Directory (Azure AD) joined](/azure/active-directory/devices/concept-azure-ad-join) or [hybrid Azure AD joined](/azure/active-directory/devices/concept-azure-ad-join-hybrid).
+- The Windows client device must be [Azure Active Directory (Azure AD) joined](/azure/active-directory/devices/concept-azure-ad-join) or [hybrid Azure AD joined](/azure/active-directory/devices/concept-azure-ad-join-hybrid).

-To verify that Microsoft 365 Apps for enterprise and the Windows 10 device meet these requirements, do the following steps:
+To verify that Microsoft 365 Apps for enterprise and the Windows client device meet these requirements, do the following steps:

-- On the Windows 10 device, open an Office application, such as Word, and go to **File** > **Account**.
+- On the Windows client device, open an Office application, such as Word, and go to **File** > **Account**.
 The version number of Microsoft 365 Apps for enterprise that is installed on the device appears in the **About** section of the **Product Information** section.
-- On the Windows 10 device, from the Start menu or a command prompt, type `winver` and then hit Enter.
-The **About Windows** dialog appears and lists the version of Windows 10.
+- On the Windows client device, from the Start menu or a command prompt, type `winver` and then hit Enter.
+The **About Windows** dialog appears and lists the version of Windows client.
 - Sign in to the [Microsoft Azure](https://portal.azure.com/) and go to **Azure Active Directory** > **Devices**.
-The type of join for your Windows 10 device is listed in the **Join Type** column.
+The type of join for your Windows client device is listed in the **Join Type** column.

-  If the Windows 10 device doesn't appear, sign in to the Windows 10 device.
+  If the Windows client device doesn't appear, sign in to the Windows client device.
 Then go to **Settings** > **Accounts** > **Access work or school**, choose **Connect**, and follow the steps to join the device to either Azure Active Directory or to a local Active Directory domain.

 ## Steps to configure device-based licensing for Microsoft 365 Apps for enterprise

-After you have verified that your Windows 10 devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following tasks:
+After you have verified that your Windows client devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following tasks:
-- Add the Windows 10 devices to a group that's available in Azure AD.
+- Add the Windows client devices to a group that's available in Azure AD.
 - Assign the appropriate licenses to that group by signing into the Microsoft 365 admin center and going to **Billing** > **Licenses**.
 You can't assign the licenses in the Azure portal.
 - Configure Microsoft 365 Apps for enterprise to use device-based licensing instead of user-based licensing.

 > [!IMPORTANT]
 > Be sure to create the Azure AD group and assign the licenses ***before*** you configure Microsoft 365 Apps for enterprise to use device-based licensing.
 Otherwise you will receive error messages in Microsoft 365 Apps for enterprise.

-### Add Windows 10 devices to a group in Azure AD and assign that group licenses
+### Add Windows client devices to a group in Azure AD and assign that group licenses

-To configure device-based licensing, you first need to add your Windows 10 devices to a group that's available in Azure AD.
+To configure device-based licensing, you first need to add your Windows client devices to a group that's available in Azure AD.
 The following table provides information about the types of groups that are supported and where you can create those groups.

 | Group type | Create using these tools |
 |---------|---------|